Jessica Hodgins is a Professor in the Robotics Institute and Computer

 of ACM Transactions on Graphics from 2000-2002 and ACM SIGGRAPH Papers

 Chair in 2003.
-She has been an elected director at large on the ACM SIGGRAPH Executive Committee since 2009.
+She was an elected director at large on the ACM SIGGRAPH Executive Committee from 2012-2017 and in 2017 she was elected ACM SIGGRAPH President.
 In 2010, she was awarded the ACM SIGGRAPH Computer Graphics Achievement

 Award and in 2017 she was awarded the Steven Anson Coons Award for Outstanding Creative Contributions to Computer Graphics.